In this section

 Further information for suppliers on how to comply with GB CLP can be found on the Health and Safety Executive (HSE) website.
 For more information on retail sale or supply, contact your local Trading Standards service.

-Information about other requirements for vapes can be found in the Business in Focus guide 'Vaping products' and the In-depth Guides 'Tobacco and vapes' and 'Tobacco, vapes, etc: packaging, labelling, advertising and tracking'.
+Information about other requirements for vapes can be found in the Business in Focus guide 'Vaping products' (guidance for England only) and the In-depth Guides 'Tobacco and vapes' and 'Tobacco, vapes, etc: packaging, labelling, advertising and tracking'.

 Note: the TRPR have a different definition of supplier to that contained in GB CLP, so please read the guidance carefully.